 - Comparative Effectiveness Research – For many health conditions, physicians have a choice of clinically equivalent drugs.
 Some of these drugs are being investigated for repurposing to treat Alzheimer's or related dementias, due to potential disease-modifying properties that go beyond their treatment of their approved disease indication.
 The ADDF will consider funding research to generate an evidence base on whether choices in the routine clinical care of pre-existing conditions could protect against dementia.
 Priority will be given to the comparison of drugs that are otherwise clinically equivalent for the pre-existing condition (see Box 1 in the ADDF 2016 position paper).
-Methods may include randomized clinical trials, epidemiology, and preclinical research.
+Methods may include randomized clinical trials or epidemiology.

 - Cognitive Decline and Cognitive Reserve – Cognitive decline through aging and health conditions has been linked to an increased risk of dementia.
 The ADDF will consider funding drug discovery programs to prevent and treat these conditions, including cognitive aging, postoperative delirium and postoperative cognitive decline, mild and/or repetitive traumatic brain injury, and chemotherapy-induced decline.
-Methods may include clinical trials, epidemiology, or preclinical research.
+Methods may include clinical trials or epidemiology.

 - Academic Investigators seeking to create and support innovative programs in academic medical centers and universities.

 - Biotechnology companies with programs dedicated to Alzheimer's disease translational development – New biotechnology company spinouts or existing biotechnology companies that demonstrate a clear need for non-profit funding are eligible to apply.
-Funding is provided through program-related investments (PRIs) that require return on investment based upon scientific and/or business milestones.
+Funding is provided through mission-related investments (MRIs) that require return on investment based upon scientific and/or business milestones.

 Application Submission Guidelines

 The ADDF typically supports one to two years of research at a time, with potential for future follow-on funding.
-Funding can range from $50,000-$100,000 for epidemiological analyses, $150,000-$600,000 for preclinical research, and up to $1.5 million for clinical trials.
+Funding can range from $50,000-$100,000 for epidemiological analyses and up to $3 million for clinical trials.
 Budgets must be justified by the scientific work plan.
 In some cases, multi-year proposals are considered.
 All applicants are required to complete an electronic "Letter of Intent" (LOI) available through the links below.

 For program-related inquiries, please contact:

-Yuko Hara, PhD, Assistant Director, Aging and Alzheimer's Prevention
+Yuko Hara, PhD, Acting Director, Aging and Alzheimer's Prevention

 For application submission inquiries, please contact: